OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   Any additional information that you provide as part of your public profile, such as your real name, and links to your website and other social media profiles (but not your email address), will be published on your profile page.
 This information will be publicly accessible and may be viewed by anyone accessing the Website, or using our API or other Services.
 Please bear this in mind when considering whether to provide any additional information about yourself.

-*   If you subscribe to a premium account, your name, address and payment verification information will be used to process your account subscription and renewals and to collect your payment.
+*   If you purchase a Subscription, your name, address and payment verification information will be used to process your account subscription and renewals and to collect your payment.
 All payment verification information is transmitted using industry-standard SSL (Secure Socket Layer) encryption.
 SoundCloud also complies with the Payment Card Industry Security Standards.

 *   Your email address will be used to send you service updates and notifications regarding your account, and (if you have elected to receive them using your account preferences) newsletters, marketing messages and certain email notifications.
 For information about how to change your preferences, and to unsubscribe from newsletters, marketing messages and email notifications, please see the Choice and Control section, below.